 Prepared for colon surgery and used as an adjuvant treatment during liver coma.
 Neomycin is not suitable for the treatment of systemic infections.
 Neomycin is not effective against Pseudomonas aeruginosa.

-1. Oral dosage for adults, 0.25-0.5g at a time (calculated as neomycin, the same below), 1-2g a day.
+Oral dosage for adults, 0.25-0.5g at a time (calculated as neomycin, the same below), 1-2g a day.
 Adjuvant treatment of hepatic encephalopathy, 0.5 to 1.0g once, once every 6 hours, course of treatment 5-6 days.
 Preparation before colon surgery, 0.5g per hour, medication for 4 hours, followed by 0.5g every 4 hours for a total of 24 hours.
 The usual dosage for children is 25 to 50 mg / kg per day, divided into 4 doses.

-Precautions for neomycin
+4. Precautions for neomycin

 Follow-up examination: Patients with audiogram, renal function measurement, original renal function damage or the eighth pair of cerebral nerve damage or long-term treatment need to be checked before and during medication.
 Those who have not progressed for several days after taking the medicine should be examined.

 Neomycin can be taken on an empty stomach or after a meal; Patients with impaired renal function or the eighth pair of cerebral nerve dysfunction need to be reduced;

 If patients with liver coma cannot take neomycin, sterile neomycin powder can be used Formulated as a 1% solution for retention enema;

 Neomycin sulfate is too toxic and is no longer used for injection.
 It is not advisable to place numerous indwelling drugs in the body cavity, which can cause ear, kidney toxicity and respiratory inhibition due to absorption.

 Occurred more frequently were mouth or perianal irritation or pain, nausea or vomiting; rarely occurred were diarrhea or malodorous fatty feces, or a large amount of gas deflation (absorption syndrome), rash.